 What statistical model will you use to test each hypothesis?
 Please include the type of model (e.g. ANOVA, multiple regression, SEM, etc) and the specification of the model (this includes each variable that will be included as predictors, outcomes, or covariates).
 Please specify any interactions that will be tested and remember that any test not included here must be noted as an exploratory test in your final article.

 One-way repeated measures ANOVAs will be run between the different manners in which the survey was taken, with the dependent variables used being described above.
 An R function will then be created based on the survey characteristics of when surveys were taken via an automated form filler.

-For Mechanical Turk participants, an ANOVA will be run to test differences in sex and age on survey responses.
+For Mechanical Turk participants, an ANOVA will be run to test differences in sex and a regression age on survey responses.
 Potential automated survey responses will be identified using the created R function.
 A sensitivity analysis will then be performed to note any changes in magnitude of effects, given if automated survey responses are included or excluded.
+To determine if effects are changed by inclusion/exclusion of potential automated responses, we will examine eta squared from the ANOVA with their non-central confidence intervals.
+Items that overlap indicate that automatic responses do not change results.

 Transformations (required)